What is a Phantom Warrior® Light?

-What makes the Phantom Light different from other flashlights?
+What makes the Phantom Warrior® Light different from other flashlights?

-The Phantom light is different from other flashlights because it is the only flashlight that can be put into Phantom White™ mode, which means that it is the only flashlight that produces a white light that is secure against enemy night vision goggles (NVGs).
-In this mode the Phantom emits only visible light, no infrared.
-The Phantom is so unique, that the light is protected by several patents.
+The Phantom Warrior® light is different from other flashlights because it is the only flashlight that can be put into Phantom Warrior® White™ mode, which means that it is the only flashlight that produces a white light that is secure against enemy night vision goggles (NVGs.)
+In this mode the Phantom Warrior® emits only visible light, no infrared.
+The Phantom Warrior® is so unique, that the light is protected by several patents.

-Can the Phantom White® Light work alongside my buddy's NVGs?
+Can the Phantom Warrior® Light work alongside my buddy's NVGs?

-When one soldier is wearing NVGs and his partner needs to read a map or perform some other task, the Phantom light is the only flashlight that will not hinder the partner wearing night vision goggles.
-Because the Phantom light has a low signature, a soldier can work with the Phantom light and not blind his buddy's NVGs – even in a cockpit situation!
+When one Soldiers is wearing NVGs and his partner needs to read a map or perform some other task, the Phantom Warrior® light is the only flashlight that will not hinder the partner wearing night vision goggles.
+Because the Phantom Warrior® light has a low signature, a Soldiers can work with the Phantom Warrior® light and not blind his buddy's NVGs – even in a cockpit situation!

 Why can't the enemy see me with their NVGs?

-So, low signature plus distance is the reason that the NVG-wearing enemy cannot see our soldier.
-The Phantom light only radiates a small amount of light that the NVG scan pick up in the first place – the enemy's distance does the rest to einsure secure lighting.
+So, low signature plus distance is the reason that the NVG-wearing enemy cannot see our Soldiers.
+The Phantom Warrior® light only radiates a small amount of light that the NVG scan pick up in the first place – the enemy's distance does the rest to insure secure lighting.

-Is there a special way to handle the Phantom light?
+Is there a special way to handle the Phantom Warrior® light?

-How does the Phantom light turn on and off?
+How does the Phantom Warrior® light turn on and off?

-The Phantom light's dimmable system was designed to be easy to operate for soldiers wearing gloves.
+The Phantom Warrior® light's dimmable system was designed to be easy to operate for Soldiers wearing gloves.
 The unit turns on and becomes brighter simply by rotating and tightening the bezel.

 For one-handed operation, there is a thumb switch option available.
 The thumb switch can either adjust the intensity or provide a momentary "on" for signaling.